6 Reasons Why an Air Conditioner Smells & The Best Solutions

 Be Sure to Take Precautions Before Doing a DIY

 Never try to do AC repairs by yourself.
 Always call a professional to do the job for you.
 Electrical components and water do not mix well, and there is a high chance of electric shock.
-You would be wise not to experiment at such a time.
+You would be making a wise choice not to experiment at such a time.

-Moreover, do not try to mask the bad smell using an air purifier or freshener, it will only make things worse.
-Delaying proper repair work will only damage your AC more than it already is, and perhaps lead to you buying a whole new unit altogether.
+Moreover, do not try to mask the bad smell using an air purifier or freshener.
+It will only make things worse.
+Delaying proper repair work will only damage your AC more than it already is and perhaps lead to you buying a whole new unit altogether.

 Be it ducted or ductless air conditioning, all the factors above make for an unpleasant experience.
 So, the next time you come home and experience an unpleasant odor, you know exactly what it could be and what you need to do to fix the problem.